 - 1. Propelled by the experience of 2008 and by regulators, firms have improved their management of credit risk in areas such as governance and risk reporting.
 Risk aggregation has also become more sophisticated since the financial crisis.
 Regulatory requirements such as the Basel framework and stress testing have been one driver of the modelling enhancements.
 Firms highlighted increased reliance upon stress testing using their internal models.
-Against this background, some supervisors cautioned that there is a risk that some CR management or regulatory capital models could mask increased risk-taking. - 2.
+Against this background, some supervisors cautioned that there is a risk that some CR management or regulatory capital models may not adequately capture risk-taking. - 2.
 In the current low interest rate environment, there is a "search for yield" by some firms across sectors.
 This manifests itself in an increase in firms' risk tolerance in a variety of different products such as high-yield lending by banks, increasingly risky assets in the investment portfolio for life insurers and the syndicated leveraged loan market.
 Lower-quality assets with lower rated counterparties could generate more credit risk. - 3.
 OTC derivatives, both cleared and uncleared, are a significant source of credit risk at financial institutions across sectors.
-As a result of both regulation and firm practices, firms are increasing the amount of initial margin they collect from trading counterparties for uncleared trades, and CCPs in many jurisdictions are implementing risk management standards, including implementing the Principles for Financial Market Infrastructures6 established by CPMI (formerly CPSS) and IOSCO. - 4.
+As a result of both regulation and firm practices, firms are increasing the amount of initial margin they collect from trading counterparties for uncleared trades, and CCPs in many jurisdictions are implementing risk management standards, including implementing the Principles for Financial Market Infrastructures7 established by the Committee on Payments and Market Infrastructures (CPMI, formerly the CPSS) and IOSCO. - 4.
 The increase in central clearing of OTC derivatives has clear benefits by reducing risk to individual counterparties, as articulated by both supervisors and firms.
 The consequence of this is to shift and concentrate credit risk to central counterparties (CCPs).
-Many firms have responded by increasing internal analysis of and reporting on CCPs.

-Each theme is discussed in greater detail in the next section.
+Many firms have responded by increasing internal analysis of and reporting on CCPs. - Each theme is discussed in greater detail in the next section.

-http://www.iosco.org/library/pubdocs/pdf/IOSCOPD350.pdf.
+See www.iosco.org/library/pubdocs/pdf/IOSCOPD350.pdf.